 Collaborative research projects quantify and assess resilience of wildlife habitats such as those used for reproduction, overwintering, and migration.
 A key objective is understanding the resilience of reproductive and overwintering reptile habitat to increased spatiotemporal variability in flooding, drought, and wildfire.

 Quantifying relationships between measures of reptile health and environmental conditions are necessary to understanding ecosystem and population response to multiple stressors.
 For this work, we use multidisciplinary techniques to monitor reptile reproductive success and winter survival in response to changes in soil moisture, soil/water temperature, and water chemistry parameters.

-My research is currently working to develop new tools to detect and predict changes in species at risk refugia.
-Especially in near-northern regions, new tools can be used to guide management decisions and inform policy on at-risk landscapes and species.
+My research is currently working to develop new tools to detect and predict changes in wildlife climate refugia.
+Especially in near-northern regions, new tools can be used to guide management decisions and inform policy on threatened reptiles and landscapes.

 Markle, C.E., North, T., Harris.
 L.I., Moore, P.A., & J.M.
 Waddington.
 2020.
 Spatial heterogeneity of surface topography in peatlands: assessing overwinter habitat availability for the eastern massasauga rattlesnake.
 Wetlands. doi:10.1007/s13157-020-01378-2.

 Markle, C.E., Wilkinson, S.L., & J.M.
 Waddington.
 2020.
 Initial effects of wildfire on freshwater turtle nesting habitat.
 Journal of Wildlife Management. doi:10.1002/jwmg.21921.

 Markle, C.E., Moore, P.A., & J.M.
 Waddington.
 2020.
 Primary drivers of reptile overwintering habitat suitability: Integrating wetland ecohydrology and spatial complexity.
 BioScience. doi:10.1093.biosci/biaa059.